The Edison phonograph organization was a

 3

-Victor and Columbia.
+gaining popularity and sales.
 This was much

 harder than the stearic acid compounds and therefore gave